erremauro/vdown/README.md

 # vdown

-**vdown** is Vimeo's video streaming downloader that let you download audio/video data from a vimeo stream and combine them into a single video file.
+**vdown** is a Vimeo downloader that let you download audio/video data from a vimeo stream and combine them into a single video file.

 ## Install